keikenofficial/keiken-web/README.md

 # Keiken

-[Keiken](https://keiken.org/) is an [Andorid app](https://keiken.org/keiken.apk) that connect users by letting them create and book "experiences".
+[Keiken](https://keiken.org/) is an app that connect users by letting them create and book "experiences".
 Keiken experiences are activities and events created by the users available in the whole world.